lextoumbourou/notes/notes/permanent/Order Methods Like A Newspaper Article.md

 summary: Order your methods so your code reads like a newspaper.
 ---

-One simple thing that made our code more readable was to add a rule for ordering methods to our code style guide.
+One simple thing that made our code more readable was to add a code style guide rule for ordering methods

 In Clean Code by Robert C. Martin, he describes The Newspaper Metaphor for vertically formatting code:

 > "Think of a well-written newspaper article.
 You read it vertically.
 At the top, you see a headline that will tell you what the story is about and allow you to decide if you want to read it.
 The first paragraph gives you a synopsis of the whole story, which hides all the details while giving you the broad-brush concepts.
-As you continue downward, the details increase until you have all the dates, names, quotes, claims, and other minutia."
+As you continue downward, the details increase until you have all the dates, names, quotes, claims, and other minutia." [^1]

 For our project, where Lua is the primary language, our rule reads: